 There are several institutes providing nurse training today, but I suggest taking training from a good government institute only.
 The costs there for education are negligible and there is more job security as you can work as a permanent employee in the government hospital after training.
 I suggest taking training from some of the best nursing colleges in India like: RAK College of Nursing, Delhi; Tata Memorial Hospital, Mumbai: Nursing; SNDT Faculty of Nursing, Mumbai; Hinduja Hospital, Mumbai: College of Nursing etc.

-What are the costs associated with the training/education of this profession?
+What are the costs associated with the training/education of nursing profession?

-Well, as I took training from the nursing school associated with the government hospital — Sardar Vallabhai Patel hospital, the training costs were almost negligible.
+Well, as I took training from the nursing school associated with the government hospital — Sardar Vallabhbhai Patel Medical College, the training costs were almost negligible.
 My service bond was considered the fee of my training.
 If you take training from an unaided nursing school or college, the cost would be ranging from 60k to 2 lacs per annum INR.

 There are many ranges of streams in nursing today.
 It differs from stream to stream.

 The most basic level of entry is Auxiliary Nurse Midwife/Health worker course.
 Eligibility for ANM is only completing class 10th and it’s for the duration of 18 months.
 General skills of nursing are taught to deal with health issues of children, mothers and old people.